dhanji/g3/README.md

 #### **g3-core**
 The heart of the agent system, containing:
 - **Agent Engine**: Main orchestration logic for handling conversations, tool execution, and task management
-- **Context Window Management**: Intelligent tracking of token usage with auto-summarization capabilities when approaching context limits (~80% capacity)
+- **Context Window Management**: Intelligent tracking of token usage with context thinning (50-80%) and auto-summarization at 80% capacity
-- **Tool System**: Built-in tools for file operations (read, write, edit), shell command execution, and structured output generation
+- **Tool System**: Built-in tools for file operations, shell commands, computer control, TODO management, and structured output
 - **Streaming Response Parser**: Real-time parsing of LLM responses with tool call detection and execution
 - **Task Execution**: Support for single and iterative task execution with automatic retry logic